tweag/rules_haskell/docs/why-bazel.rst

 build and test times.
 Those features start to matter for larger projects, and become essential for very large monorepos_.

+Why exactly do these features matter?

+* **Hermetic builds** are builds that do not take any part of the host's system configuration (set of installed system libraries and their versions, content of ``/etc``, OS version, etc) as an input.
+  If all build actions are deterministic, hermeticity guarantees that builds are reproducible anywhere, anytime.
+More developers on a project means more subtly different system configurations to cope with.
+The more system configurations, the more likely that the build will fail in one of these configurations but not in others...
+Unless the build is completely hermetic.
+* **Sandboxing build actions** guarantees that all inputs to all build actions are properly declared.
+This helps prevent build system correctness bugs, which are surprisingly and exceedingly common in most non-sandboxing build systems, especially as the build system becomes more complex.
+When a build system *might* be incorrect, users regularly have to wipe the entire build cache to work around issues.
+As the codebase becomes very large, rebuilding from scratch can cost a lot of CPU time.
+* **Distributed build caches** make building the code from a fresh checkout trivially fast.
+Continuous integration populates the build cache at every branch push, so that building all artifacts from fresh checkouts seldom needs to actually build anything at all locally.
+In the common case, builds become network-bound instead of CPU-bound.
+* **Distributed build action execution** mean that average build times can stay constant even as the codebase grows, because you can seamlessly distribute the build on more machines.
+* **Test result caching** is the key to keeping continuous integration times very low.
+Only those tests that depend on code that was modified need be rerun.

 .. _Autotools: https://en.wikipedia.org/wiki/GNU_Build_System
 .. _Make: https://en.wikipedia.org/wiki/Make_(software)
 .. _CMake: https://cmake.org/